Optimizing Calibration by Gaining Aware of Prediction Correctness: Related Work

 \section{Related Work}

-\textbf{Loss functions used in post-hoc calibration.} Existing post-hoc calibrators typically use the Maximum Likelihood Estimation (MLE) for optimization~\cite{jung2023scaling,tao2023dual}.
+\textbf{Loss functions used in post-hoc calibration.} Existing post-hoc calibrators typically use the Maximum Likelihood Estimation (MLE) for optimization~\citep{jung2023scaling,tao2023dual}.
 For example, \citet{mukhoti2020calibrating} use the CE loss, while \citet{kumar2019verified} use the MSE loss.
-Additionally, \citet{mukhoti2020calibrating} uses the focal loss, a variant to CE, which enhances learning on wrong predictions. \citet{guo2017calibration} directly optimizes ECE.
+Additionally, \citet{mukhoti2020calibrating} uses the focal loss, a variant to CE, which enhances learning on wrong predictions. \citet{guo2017calibration} directly optimizes the Expected Calibration Error (ECE).
 This paper identifies inherent problems with MLE for calibration and derives a new loss function that better aligns with calibration goal.

-\textbf{OOD calibration} deals with distribution shifts in test sets \cite{tomani2021post}.
-A useful practice is modifying the calibration set to cover OOD scenarios \cite{tomani2021post, krishnan2020improving}, but these methods are usually designed for specific OOD scenarios which may lead to compromised in-distribution (IND) calibration performance.
-Another line of works adapt to test data distribution that can be \lei{either} OOD or IND, using domain adaptation \cite{wang2020transferable}, calibration sets from multiple domains \cite{gong2021confidence}, or improving calibration sets by estimating test set difficulty \cite{zou2023adaptive}.
+\textbf{OOD calibration} deals with distribution shifts in test sets \citep{tomani2021post}.
+A useful practice is modifying the calibration set to cover OOD scenarios \citep{tomani2021post, krishnan2020improving}, but these methods are usually designed for specific OOD scenarios which may lead to compromised IND calibration performance.
+Another approach adapts to test data distribution, whether OOD or IND, using domain adaptation \citep{wang2020transferable}, calibration sets from multiple domains \citep{gong2021confidence}, or improving calibration sets by estimating test set difficulty \citep{zou2023adaptive}.
 In comparison, our calibrator is trained on the \lei{IND} validation set \lei{only}, and does not need test batches for update, but still demonstrates improved and competitive OOD calibration performance.

-\textbf{Predicting classification correctness} has not been widely studied in the community.
+\textbf{Predicting classification correctness} has not been widely studied.
 Among the few, \citet{xia2023window} investigate a three-way classification problem: classify a test sample into correct prediction, wrong prediction, or an out-of-distribution sample (its category is outside the training label space).
 We find the task of predicting classification correctness closely connected to model calibration.

-\section{\lei{Approach}}
+\section{Approach}